captainsafia/talks/slides/slides.md

 - `allOf` for representing multiple parameters bound from a form
 - `anyOf` for polymorphic types (based on `[JsonDerivedType]`)
 - `[Consumes]` for controllers only respected when input formatters configured correctly
-- Schema transformers are your escape hatch
+- Schema transformers for customization

 ---